 Computer networks are vital to a business’ daily operations.
 As a Network Systems Engineer, your job will be to ensure that your company’s network is running both smoothly and efficiently day in and day out.
 In this program you’ll learn how to plan, install, configure, troubleshoot, upgrade and support an organization’s local area network (LAN) and/or wide area network (WAN).
 You’ll also spend time solving advanced company-wide support problems and high-level network and security problems.
 Optional training includes working with various Linux and Unix network operating systems.
-This program has Distance Ed available.
-Visit with a counselor for information and details.
+This career major can be taken 20% by distance education, visit with a counselor for information and details.

 Get out of the classroom and into the real world with projects such as: